 A native of North Carolina, Tommy attended Furman University in Greenville, SC, where he met his wife and best friend, Laura.
 Tommy received an M.Div. and an M.A. in counseling from Gordon-Conwell Theological Seminary in South Hamilton, MA.
 He and Laura have two sons, Riley and Maddox, a daughter, Emmeline, and a dog named Jasper.

 Deborah Tepley has been attending Church of the Advent since the fall of 2010.
 She has twelve years of experience in business, operations and human resources management for mission-based organizations in the faith-based, non-profit, and international development sectors.
 She especially enjoys leading organizations that are starting up or transitioning to a different organizational development stage.

 Deborah felt called to ministry at a young age and holds an MA in Cross-Cultural Studies from Fuller Theological Seminary and an MBA from Georgetown University.
 This position brings things “full circle” for Deborah, combining her love for the church and skills in organizational leadership, and she feels like she’s landed her dream job.
 Deborah met her husband, Luke Jackson, at an Advent potluck.
 They have both been deeply involved in several church ministries over the years and count Advent as their family in DC.
-They live with their two cats in Mt.
-Pleasant.
+They live with their two cats and housemates in Petworth.